Particular/docs.particular.net/nservicebus/logging/serilog.md

 snippet: ExceptionLogState

-If routing NServiceBus log event suing `LogManager.Use<SerilogFactory>();` then the above properties will be promoted to the log event.
+If routing NServiceBus log event using `LogManager.Use<SerilogFactory>();` then the above properties will be promoted to the log event.

 ### Saga Tracing